GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype ItemFlow

-Specifies the exchange that is supposed to happen on an Operational Connection between Operational Context Constituents.
+Specifies the exchange that is to take place on an Operational Connection.

 Aliases:
 UAF::OperationalExchange